evolaemp/svmcc/README.md

 The `data/vectors` directory contains the samples and targets (in the machine learning sense) derived from the datasets, in csv format.
-With the exception of `central_asian`, which is split into two because its size exceeds 100 MB, there is a single vector file per dataset.
+With the exception of `central_asian`, which is split into two because its size exceeds 100 MB, there is a single vector file per dataset (note that the code will not split this file for you).
 In these files each row comprises a pair of words from different languages but with the same meaning.
 The features are described in section 4.3 of the paper.

 ### inferred

-The `data/inferred` directory contains the SVM-inferred cognate classes for each dataset, one csv file per dataset.
+The `data/inferred` directory contains the SVM-inferred cognate classes for each dataset, one `.svmCC.csv` file per dataset.
+It also contains the cognacies inferred using the LexStat algorithm, one `.lsCC.csv` file per dataset.

 ### params